GoldDominik893/liberatube/README.md

 # bad-youtube
-a youtube alternative built on php
+a youtube alternative built on php that uses Google's API to get videos